dipta-sdd/campaignbay/tests copy 2.md

 - **User Story:** As a customer, I want to see a clear table of quantity discounts on the product page.
 - **Scenario:** Verify that the quantity discount table is displayed correctly on the product page.
 - **Given:** A product "Bulk Item D" has an active "Quantity Based Discount" campaign.
-- **And:** The campaign's "Show Quantity Discounts Table on Product Page" setting is enabled.
+- **And:** The campaign's "Enable Quantity Table" setting is enabled.
 - **When:** I view the "Bulk Item D" product page.
 - **Then:** A table displaying the quantity tiers and their corresponding discounted prices should be visible.